Freakyygg/OPL-Public-API/README.md

 THIS API IS DEPRECATED

-PLEASE CREATE AND SUPPORT TICKET HERE: https://www.opleague.pro/supportticket&category=7 FOR MORE INFORMATIONS
+PLEASE CREATE AN SUPPORT TICKET HERE: https://www.opleague.pro/supportticket&category=7 FOR MORE INFORMATIONS